Preppy aesthetic, Preppie, or Prep (all abbreviations of the word preparatory), is the elitist subculture of America’s upper class.

 In the 1960s, the Kennedy family also played a significant role in popularizing preppy fashion.
 President John F. Kennedy and his wife, Jacqueline Kennedy, were known for their preppy style and often wore clothing items that became associated with preppy fashion, such as boat shoes, trench coats, and slim-fitting suits.

-Benefits of Incorporating Preppy Aesthetic into Your Wardrobe
+Benefits of Incorporating Preppy Aesthetic into Your Outfits

 In addition to being stylish and sophisticated, preppy fashion also offers a range of practical benefits including an emphasis on quality craftsmanship and durability, which means that preppy pieces are built to last and can be worn for years to come.